omvatten/qdiv/README.md

 ## Support
-If you need help with qdiv.
+If you need help with qdiv:

 - Browse existing issues
 - If needed, open a support issue.
 See [SUPPORT.md](SUPPORT.md).